 A lightweight on her back, soul peace reaching her heart and a realization appeared in her mind.

 Alexandra’s behaviour didn’t change.
 Always good friends.
-Arianna was informed by Xandra that her relatives knew about her preferences, but to not push the subject too much once they meet them.
+Arianne was informed by Xandra that relatives knew about her preferences, but to not push the subject too much once they meet them.

 Another environment made wonderful effects on Arianna.
 She’d laugh more often, make more jokes and sleep better at night.
 Xandra was her tour guide, giving her information and trivia about tourist spots, data they would later check on the internet to see if it was truly right and then both would share joyful laughs.